< Terug naar resultaten

 To Esquinas Lodge in Piedras Blancas

 Travel four hours south towards Golfito, a relatively wild and undiscovered region.
 The dense jungle here has hardly been explored or researched.
-The next two nights are spent in the beautiful Esquinas Rainforest Lodge set in the heart of primary rainforest and bordered by the newly created Piedras Blancas National Park and Golfito Nature Reserve.
-The lodge was originally financed by the government of Austria as a project combining forest research, development aid and nature conservation.
+The next two nights are spent in the beautiful Esquinas Rainforest Lodge set in the heart of primary rainforest and bordered by the Piedras Blancas National Park and Golfito Nature Reserve.
+The lodge was originally financed by the government of Austria as a project combining forest research, development aid, and nature conservation.
 Most employees are local and profits are used to help with projects in the nearby village.
-This afternoon we discover our peaceful surroundings and search for the abundant bird and insect life that resides here.
+This afternoon, we discover our peaceful surroundings and search for the abundant bird and insect life that resides here.
 Accommodation: Esquinas Rainforest Lodge (or similar)

 • 11